bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

-.. _fields:

-Fields
-######

 .. _custom-fields:

 Custom Fields
 #############

-The release of Bugzilla 3.0 added the ability to create Custom Fields.
+Custom Fields are fields defined by the administrator, in addition to those which come with Bugzilla by default.
 Custom Fields are treated like any other field - they can be set in bugs and used for search queries.

 Administrators should keep in mind that adding too many fields can make the user interface more complicated and harder to use.
 Custom Fields should be added only when necessary and with careful consideration.